Cost-volume-profit analysis looks primarily at the effects of differing levels of activity on the financial results of a business

 Take a restaurant, for example.
 If the owners knew exactly how many customers would come in each evening and the number and type of meals that they would order, they could ensure that staffing levels were exactly accurate and no waste occurred in the kitchen.
 The reality is, of course, that decisions such as staffing and food purchases have to be made on the basis of estimates, with these estimates being based on past experience.

-This type of analysis is known as ‘cost-volume-profit analysis’ (CVP analysis) and the purpose of this article is to cover some of the straight forward calculations and graphs required for this part of the Paper F5 syllabus, while also considering the assumptions which underlie any such analysis.
+This type of analysis is known as ‘cost-volume-profit analysis’ (CVP analysis) and the purpose of this article is to cover some of the straight forward calculations and graphs required for this part of the Performance Management syllabus, while also considering the assumptions which underlie any such analysis.

 THE OBJECTIVE OF CVP ANALYSIS

 It can, therefore, say with some degree of certainty that the contribution per unit (sales price less variable costs) is $20.
 Company A may also have fixed costs of $200,000 per annum, which again, are fairly easy to predict.
-However, when we ask the question: ‘Will the company make a profit in that year?’, the answer is ‘We don’t know’.
+However, when we ask the question, ‘Will the company make a profit in that year?’ the answer is ‘We don’t know’.
 We don’t know because we don’t know the sales volume for the year.
-However, we can work out how many sales the business needs to make in order to make a profit and this is where CVP analysis begins.
+However, we can work out how many sales the business needs to achieve in order to make a profit and this is where CVP analysis begins.